Photonico/Computational_Physics_Topics/README.md

 ![Open Source](https://github.com/ConAntares/Temples/blob/master/Attachments/OpenSource.svg)

+## About this repository

 A lecture on Quantum Mechanics with the applications with Python and Julia.
 This is a long-term plan I want to do.

+## How to use

+Please [clone this repository](https://github.com/ConAntares/Quantum_Mechanics.git) to your computer and use [Typora](https://www.typora.io/) or [VSCode](https://code.visualstudio.com/) with [Extension Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) or other Markdown Editors to read this lecture.

+Enjoy it!
+✿✿ヽ(°▽°)ノ✿✿

 Sincerely,
 Luke Niu